 Our social responsibility activities are primarily focused on those areas in which we have problem-solving expertise stemming from our core businesses.
-We are thus engaged in health and environmental projects and furthermore support education, especially in the natural sciences.
-We provide disaster relief in emergency situations, particularly in those regions in which we operate.
+We are thus engaged in health and culture projects and furthermore support education, especially in the natural sciences.
+Additionally, we provide disaster relief and support people in need in the areas in which we operate.

 Our subsidiaries are engaged in a wide variety of local projects.
 We have defined a general set of criteria for selecting projects, and the decisions concerning specific projects are made by our subsidiaries.
-In 2017, we spent a total of € 34 million on community engagement activities.
+In 2018, we spent a total of € 36 million on community engagement activities.
 For the first eleven months this amount includes the Consumer Health business, which was divested as of December 1, 2018.
 This figure does not include contributions from our charitable organization.

 To mark our 350-year anniversary, we stepped up our commitment and carried out more than 350 charitable projects in 60 countries in 2018.
 In more than 60% of all initiatives our colleagues joined us in our efforts, whether through donations in cash or in kind or through their active collaboration in projects.